Muhammad-Aslam-30/sparkCAD-Plus/README.md

 ### Organization ###

-Samples of 130 execution logs could be found in "logs" folder.
-The produced logical plans are stored by default in "Spark-DAGs".
 The default configuration is stored in "config.ini".
 The user can change it or overwrite the default configuration values during using the notebook.